mongoid/mongo_session_store/README.md

 BUNDLE_GEMFILE=gemfiles/rails-4.2-mongoid.gemfile bundle exec rake
 ```

-## Performance benchmark
+### Performance benchmark

 The repository includes a performance benchmark.
-It runrs against all available
+It runs against all available
 included stores and outputs the results.

 ```
-ruby perf/benchmark.rb
+bundle exec ruby perf/benchmark.rb
 ```

-## Releases
+### Releases

-To create a new release checkou the `master` branch and make sure it's in the
+To create a new release checkout the `master` branch and make sure it's in the
 right state to release.
 Run the `release` Rake task and follow the
 instructions.

 ```
-rake release
+bundle exec rake release
 ```

-## Previous contributors
+## Contributors

 MongoSessionStore started as a fork of the DataMapper session store, modified
-to work with MongoMapper and Mongoid.
+to work with MongoMapper, Mongoid and the Mongo Ruby Driver.

 Much thanks to all contributors:

 * Nicolas Mérouze
 * Chris Brickley